 In the UK, and much of the Northern Hemisphere, snow and numerous displays leave no doubt that Christmas is near.
 In most of Africa, however, it's quite warm on December 25, since it's summer there.
 This song asks us to think of those who are living in poverty and hunger in Africa during the Christmas season, reminding us that they might not even know it's Christmas.
 While the sentiment and melody are full of good tidings, the lyrics are quite bleak: "The Christmas bells that ring there are the clanging chimes of doom."

 Most of this song was recorded and mixed over a 24-hour period on Sunday, November 25, 1984.
 Sting and Simon LeBon had recorded their parts ahead of time, but everyone else came that day.

-In the UK, this became the best-selling single ever.
-Elton John's "Candle In The Wind '97" currently holds that record.
+In the UK, this became the best-selling single of all-time, selling over 3.8 million.
+Elton John's "Candle In The Wind '97

 The single raised $14 million for famine relief in Africa.
 Geldof is Irish, so he cannot be knighted, but he did receive a KBE, which is equivalent and is popularly known as Sir or Saint Bob.